 Rules adopted by the SEC pursuant to Section 404 of the Sarbanes-Oxley Act of 2002 require the Company to assess its internal control over financial reporting annually.
 The rules governing the standards that must be met for management to assess its internal control over financial reporting are complex.
 They require significant documentation, testing, and possible remediation of any significant deficiencies in and/or material weaknesses of internal controls in order to meet the detailed standards under these rules.
-The Company has evaluated its internal control over financial reporting as effective as of September 30, 2018.
+The Company has evaluated its internal control over financial reporting as effective as of September 30, 2019.
 See Item 9A - Controls and Procedures - Management's Annual Report on Internal Control over Financial Reporting.
-Although the Company concluded that its internal control over financial reporting was effective as of September 30, 2018, in future fiscal years, the Company may encounter unanticipated delays or problems in assessing its internal control over financial reporting as effective or in completing its assessments by the required dates.
+Although the Company concluded that its internal control over financial reporting was effective as of September 30, 2019, in future fiscal years, the Company may encounter unanticipated delays or problems in assessing its internal control over financial reporting as effective or in completing its assessments by the required dates.
 In addition, the Company cannot assure you that its independent registered public accountants will attest that internal control over financial reporting is effective in future fiscal years.
 If the Company cannot assess its internal control over financial reporting as effective, investor confidence and share value may be negatively impacted.

-The Company may be required to reduce its profit margins on contracts on which it uses the percentage-of-completion accounting method.
+The Company may be required to reduce its profit margins on contracts in which revenues are recognized over time.

-The Company records revenues and profits on many of its contracts using the percentage-of-completion method of accounting.
+Revenues from contracts with customers for the design, manufacture and sale of custom equipment are recognized over time when the performance obligation is satisfied by transferring control of the equipment.
+Control of the equipment transfers over time as the equipment is unique to the specific contract and thus does not create an asset with an alternative use to the Company.
+Revenues and costs are recognized in proportion to actual labor costs incurred, as compared with total estimated labor costs expected to be incurred during the entire contract.
 As a result, revisions made to the estimates of revenues and profits are recorded in the period in which the conditions that require such revisions become known and can be estimated.
-Although the Company believes that its profit margins are fairly stated and that adequate provisions for losses for its fixed-price contracts are recorded in the financial statements, as required under U.S. generally accepted accounting principles ("GAAP"), the Company cannot assure you that its estimated contract profit margins will not decrease or its estimated loss provisions will not increase materially in the future.
+Although the Company believes that its profit margins are fairly stated and that adequate provisions for losses for its fixed-price contracts are recorded in the financial statements, as required by accounting principles generally accepted in the United States of America ("GAAP"), the Company cannot assure you that its estimated contract profit margins will not decrease or its estimated loss provisions will not increase materially in the future.